 How often have we wished we could live some part of our lives over again to correct a wrong?
-God gives us not only second chances but multiple chances to change our character for the better in preparation for His Kingdom.
+God gives us multiple chances to change our character for the better.

 Who or what is the new man?
 Charles Whitaker explains that the new man is Jesus Christ Himself, living in us by His Spirit!

 People cannot live without hope.
 To cope with trials, we should metaphorically fast-forward the tape to what comes later.

 Richard Ritenbaugh observes that meaning of foolish has changed over the years from the context of "lacking in judgment or prudence" to "silliness."
 Greek and Hebrew usage focus on different but related nuances.
 The main focus of the He. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.